maxmind/geoip-api-python/README.rst

 ------------

 * Python 2.5+ or 3.3+
-* GeoIP C Library 1.4.7 or greater
+* GeoIP Legacy C Library 1.4.7 or greater

 Installation
 ------------